 Workforce supply and demand analysis assesses the wider business environment, analyzing which skills are in demand and hard to source.
 The analysis should tell you:

-The skills you possess within your organization
+- The skills you possess within your organization

-Tracking workforce supply and demand helps you plan for long-term labor costs and goals.
-For example, the BLS reports that the US workforce is aging while the size of the workforce is flatlining.
-This suggests that finding graduate employees may be harder than upskilling older workers.
+For example, the BLS reports that the US workforce is aging.
+The number of workers aged 65 and above has risen by 117% in the past 20 years.
+At the same time, the size of the workforce is flatlining.
+Armed with that data, planners should expect finding graduate employees will become harder than upskilling older workers.

 Combine macro-scale data with sector-specific data to gain perspective.
-For instance, in 2023, some sectors experienced unique shortfalls, and some had exceptional potential for AI-based disruption, with McKinsey suggesting that office support and customer service are particularly vulnerable.
+For instance, back in 2023, some sectors experienced unique shortfalls, and some had exceptional potential for AI-based disruption, with McKinsey suggesting that office support and customer service are particularly vulnerable.

 3. Perform a skills gap analysis

-Assess current workforce skills.
+- Assess current workforce skills.
 If necessary, carry out skills assessments to determine the competence of each individual.

-Agree on personal development plans with employees, ensuring all training fits the core business strategy.
+- Agree on personal development plans with employees, ensuring all training fits the core business strategy.

-Identify roles you can only fill externally.
+- Identify roles you can only fill externally.
 Create skills-based recruitment processes that select candidates with skills to take the company forward.

-Prioritize urgent skill requirements.
+- Prioritize urgent skill requirements.
 Meet immediate staffing needs to create a solid foundation and schedule a transition phase before the long-term strategic plan goes into action.

 4. Develop and implement a workforce plan